YvanYin/GoalFlow/README.md

 > <br>
 > Computer Vision and Pattern Recognition (CVPR), 2025 <br>
 >
-This the official repo of GoalFlow: Goal-Driven Flow Matching for Multimodal Trajectories Generation in End-to-End Autonomous Driving (CVPR 2025).
-We provide a publicly accessible configuration for validation, model weights and an optimized version for the NavSim testing.
+This is the official repo of 'GoalFlow: Goal-Driven Flow Matching for Multimodal Trajectories Generation in End-to-End Autonomous Driving (CVPR 2025)'.
+We provide a publicly accessible configuration for validation, model weights, and an optimized version for the NavSim testing.
 (Code is building...)

 <br/>